 You can export the results to an Excel spreadsheet (Windows only), to an HTML page for viewing on a web browser or to a comma separated values (CSV) file that you can import into many spreadsheet and database applications.
-See CSV and XLS file formatting on page 93.
+See File formatting on page 103.
 You can also export the results to a third-party gradebook in one of the predefined formats, or you can create a custom format.

 You can export results only after you stop the assessment.
 If you clear the results after you stop, the results are permanently deleted and you're unable to print or export them.
-Once you have saved and close the SMART Notebook file, you can open the file and print or export the results.
+After you save and close the SMART Notebook file, you can open the file and print or export the results.